pichim/PM2_PES_Board_Example/docs/markdown/ultrasonic_sensor.md

 Maximum measurment distance is approximately 2 meters (measured 198.1 cm) with a mearuement period of 12000 microseconds.
 If no new valid measurement is available, the read() function returns -1.0f.

+To start working with the sensor, it is necessary to plug it correclty and create an object in the ``main`` file and assign a digital output.

 ### Connection to the PES-Board

 The ultrasonic sensor was tested with a 5V power supply and a single pin that transmits the signal.
 There for, it can use the same ports that are intended for the servos.
-To start working with the sensor, it is necessary to create an object in the ``main`` file and assign a digital output.

 You can use the following pins: